antoniovn96/vidyavantage.github.io/index.md

 </style>

 <p style="display:none;">
-We provide professional career counselling and psychometric assessments for students of Class 8, 9, 10, 11 and 12 across Bangalore, Karnataka and Pan-India.
-Our services help students choose the right stream after 10th and the best career options after 12th using scientific aptitude testing.
+We provide professional online career counselling and psychometric assessments for students of Class 8, 9, 10, 11 and 12 across India.
+Headquartered in Bangalore, our services help students choose the right stream after 10th and the best career options after 12th using scientific aptitude testing.
 </p>

 <script type="application/ld+json">